Time is like a goldmine within us: we mine at it every day, to trade what we earned for food on the table. Or experiences.

 They will come by quickly, and if you want to reach for your successes, you need to plan accordingly.
 It’s also hard to remember a year’s worth of memories, so make sure you have fun and record everything too.
 Your future self will thank you for it.

-Decades: Where you repeat your success.
+Decades: Where we repeat our success.

 Your decades are your chapters in life – your childhood, your studies, your career.
 How much color that you have in them reflects your personality, your willingness and your determination to make the most out of each chapter.